Haivision/srt/docs/packet-filtering-and-fec.md

 ## Sending

 Prior to sending, `feedSource` gets the packets to be sent so that their contents can be XORed and written into the FEC group's buffer.
-Data being performed a protection operation on are:
+Data on which a protection operation is performed are:

 * timestamp
 * encryption flags